gatsbyjs/gatsby/docs/blog/2017-09-18-gatsby-modern-static-generation/index.md

 During development, Gatsby will generate all of these in memory and fire up a development server that I can use to preview my site.

-You can try it yourself by cloning the [source code](https://github.com/kbariotis/kostasbariotis.com) and after installing dependencies, hit:
+You can try it yourself by cloning the [source code](https://github.com/kbariotis/kostasbariotis.com) and after installing dependencies, run:

 * `npm run develop` to fire up the development server
 * `npm run build` to build the site (check the `/public` folder after it’s done)